An innovative influence in music and broadcasting arrived aboard the Galaxy this week, in the shape of John Peel

 Webmaster note: What a shame nobody thought to prevent the passing of the Marine Offences Bill, by infiltrating the Houses of Parliament with a batch of decrepit chairs.

-Peel plugs the following day's Fab Forty, revealing that he has a great climber.
+During the show, Peel plugs the following day's Fab Forty, revealing that he has a great climber.
 (It transpires to be Jeff Beck's Tally Man.)
 The clip also includes a strange edition of the news, where Peelie reads the first item and Keith Skues takes over the rest of the bulletin.

 Brian Long reports that Tony Blackburn appeared